VamsiMohanRamineedi/911_Calls/README.md

+# Exploratory Data Analysis of 911 calls

 In this project, I am going to analyze some 911 call data available in [Kaggle](https://www.kaggle.com/mchirico/montcoalert).

 ### Software and libraries required: